AcalephStorage/consul-alerts/README.md

 ### Notifiers

-There are four builtin notifiers.
+There are four built-in notifiers.
 Only the *Log* notifier is enabled by default.
 It is also possible to add custom notifiers similar to custom event handlers.
 Custom notifiers can be added as keys with command path string values in `consul-alerts/config/notifiers/custom/`.
 The keys will be used as notifier names in the profiles.

 #### Logger